LeonardoZV/mutation-testing-java-example/README.md

 Then, the developer will introduce the AccountUnitTest.mustThrowExceptionWhenDebitMakesBalanceNegative() test to validate that condition.

-Voilá!
-Code coverage now shows that 100% of your application code is tested!
+Voilà!
+Code coverage now shows that 100% of your application code is covered by tests!
 But is that enough?

-Let's test the application functionality and introduce a bug in this snippet of code:
+Let's change the application functionality and introduce a bug in this snippet of code by changing the condition:

 ```java
 if (newBalance >= 0)